wp-plugins/somatic-framework/readme.txt

 == Changelog ==

-= 1.3.3 =
+= 1.4 =
+* new metabox field type: external_media - Text field that accepts vimeo or youtube URLs, and fetches that video's metadata via each site's public API.
+Also saves that response in post_meta for quicker retrieval.
+* new metabox field type: external_image - Text field that accepts image URL, and can import the image as an attachment, also setting imported image as Featured Image
+* new API function: soma_external_media() - parses URL from either youtube or vimeo, returns an array with basic metadata, including ID, title, thumbnails - optionally imports source image to local library and sets the post_thumbnail!.
+NOTE: desired video must not be private, password-protected, or have embedding disabled by the owner!
+* new internal function: somaFunctions::attach_external_image() - sideloads an external image URL into the wordpress media library and attaches to a post
 * updated colorbox.js to 1.3.19
 * fixed broken url for jquery UI smoothness css
-* new metabox field type: external_media - Text field that accepts vimeo or youtube URLs, and fetches that video's metadata via each site's public API.
-Also saves that response in post_meta for quicker retrieval.
-* new API function soma_external_media() - parses URL from either youtube or vimeo, returns an array with basic metadata, including ID, title, thumbnails
+* fixed link output in custom_type_nav() for when the custom post type slug includes variables for taxonomy permalinks
+* new filter: soma_custom_type_nav_position, for determining with the nav items that are automatically generated for custom post types are placed before or after the existing menu items.
+Defaults to "after" (return "before" via filter to change)
+* fixed soma_init_type ignoring navbar=false and inserting menu item anyway
+* fixed broken css on Sort Order pages
 * consolidated metabox description row code (too much duplication)
+* a smattering of other tweaks, enhancements, and bugfixes..

 = 1.3.2 =
 * admin footer text output